-- 29.1 The following standards from AS/NZS 2243.3:2002 are the minimum for work with indoor animal goods at the BC3 level Section 4.8 PC2 requirements (only 4.8.3 (b)). - In addition to 4.8.3 (b) the following apply: - Large HVAC heat exchangers (e.g. chilled beams and some other natural or forced convectors) located within containment occupancies may be vulnerable to contamination, if they are not protected by efficient air filters.
-The likely contamination and implications for containment should be carefully assessed where such devices are proposed or are used. - Section 4.9: PC3 requirements (only 4.9.2 (a) excluding the requirement for doors to open outwards, and be self-closing.
+31.1 The following standards from AS/NZS 2243.3:2002 are the minimum for work with indoor animal goods at the BC4 level.

+Section 4.7: PC1 requirements (only 4.7.2 (c) & (d). applies) Section 4.8: PC2 requirements (only 4.8.3 (b)).

+31.2 Large HVAC heat exchangers (for example, chilled beams and some other natural or forced convectors) located within containment occupancies may be vulnerable to contamination if they are not protected by efficient air filters.
+The likely contamination and implications for containment should be carefully assessed where such devices are proposed or used.

+Section 4.9: PC3 requirements (only 4.9.2 (a) - excluding the requirement for doors to open outwards, and be self-closing.
 The requirement for doors to open outwards will be assessed as flexible depending on the context of the facility and rooms within.
-4.9.2 (b), (c) and 4.9.3 (a), (b), (c), (d), (e), (f) and (i)) - In substitution for 4.9.3 (g) the following clause will be applied.
-Each separate room within a facility must have: - a room pressure gauge that can be viewed by personnel prior to entering the facility - an audible alarm.
+4.9.2 (b), (c) and 4.9.3 (a), (b), (c), (d), (e), (f) and (i))

+- 31.3 In substitution for 4.9.3 (g) the following clause will be applied: Each separate room within a facility must have: - a room pressure gauge that can be viewed by personnel prior to entering the facility - an audible alarm.